City Of Denver Approves $149M Renovation Plan For 16th Street Mall

 The city plans to address deteriorating infrastructure that often disrupts the transit system and costs $1.5M annually to maintain.
 Renovations will improve mobility, safety and increase opportunity for public use.

 The improvements involve a full reconstruction the Mall from Market Street to Broadway.
 One of the big changes will include a realigned and consolidated transitway creating more accessible pedestrian walkways.
-New amenity zones, expanded tree canopies and upgraded lighting will improve public space along the Mall.MORE NEWS: Colorado Representative Lauren Boebert Introduces Bill To Return USS Pueblo To United States
+New amenity zones, expanded tree canopies and upgraded lighting will improve public space along the Mall.MORE NEWS: Campers Face Up To 6 Months In Jail For Unattended Fire Near Eleven Mile State Park

 Some business owners have expressed concerns about construction keep customers away.
 The City of Denver will dedicate $300,000 to support 16th Street Mall businesses in 2021 through technical assistance, small businesses stabilization and the attraction of new mall tenants.